SignTools/altserver-cert-dumper/README.md

 ### Installing

 1. If you haven't already, install [AltServer](https://altstore.io/)
+2. Make sure AltServer is not running in your system tray.
+If it is, quit it.
-2. Download this project's proxy `zlib1.dll` from the [releases](https://github.com/SignTools/altserver-cert-dumper/releases)
+3. Download this project's proxy `zlib1.dll` from the [releases](https://github.com/SignTools/altserver-cert-dumper/releases)
-3. Go to your AltServer's installation folder.
+4. Go to your AltServer's installation folder.
 By default, this is: `C:\Program Files (x86)\AltServer`
-4. Inside AltServer's folder, rename the original `zlib1.dll` to `zlib2.dll`
+5. Inside AltServer's folder, rename the original `zlib1.dll` to `zlib2.dll`
-5. Move this project's proxy `zlib1.dll`, the one you just downloaded, inside AltServer's folder.
+6. Move this project's proxy `zlib1.dll`, the one you just downloaded, inside AltServer's folder.
 You should end up with both `zlib1.dll` and `zlib2.dll` next to each other.
 Nothing should have been replaced.

 ### Dumping